Bill Krueger

-William Culp Krueger (born April 24, 1958) is a former Major League Baseball pitcher, who played from to for eight teams.
+William Culp Krueger (born April 24, 1958) is an American former Major League Baseball pitcher, who played from to for eight teams.
 He pitched for the Oakland A's, Los Angeles Dodgers, Milwaukee Brewers, Seattle Mariners (twice), Minnesota Twins, Montreal Expos, Detroit Tigers, and San Diego Padres.

 Early career

-After graduating from McMinnville High School in 1975, McMinnville, Oregon, Krueger began classes at the University of Portland on a basketball scholarship, where he was a four year starter and shared the backcourt with Darwin Cook who played 8 seasons in the National Basketball Association.
+After graduating from McMinnville High School in 1975, McMinnville, Oregon, Krueger began classes at the University of Portland on a basketball scholarship, where he was a four year starter and shared the backcourt with future NBA player Darwin Cook.
 Teaming with All-Americans Darwin Cook, Rick Raivio and Jose Slaughter, the Pilots averaged 18 wins a season his last 3 years there and beat two teams that ranked #1 in the country (San Francisco in 1978 and Oregon State in 1979).
-Bill, a three year captain, received the Thomas A. Fagan Award after his senior year.
+Krueger, a three year captain, received the Thomas A. Fagan Award after his senior year.

 He began playing 1st base for the Pilots' baseball team in his sophomore year in 1977.
-A 3 year starter for the Pilots, Krueger was the team's most valuable player in 1977–78.
+A three-year starter for the Pilots, Krueger was the team's most valuable player in 1977–78.
 In 1979–80, the Pilots set a school record for wins in a season.
-Six players were drafted off of that team including Ken Dayley, the #3 player selected in the 1980 MLB draft.
-Dayley had a successful big league career and was a key bullpen member of the St. Louis Cardinals World Series Championship team in 1985.
+Six Pilots players from that team were drafted into MLB.

 In 1980, Krueger was signed by the Oakland Athletics on July 12 as an undrafted amateur free agent and assigned to the Medford A's of the short-season single-A Northwest League despite only pitching 4 innings in college.
 Although he went winless for Medford in seven starts that year, he struck out 48 batters, recorded a complete game, and a save.
 He continued to make his way through the A's minor league system for the next two years, being called up to Double-A West Haven in 1981.
-In 1982, Bill had a breakout season in West Haven, going 15–9 with a 2.83 earned run average with 167 strikeouts in 181 innings pitched.
+In 1982, Krueger had a breakout season in West Haven, going 15–9 with a 2.83 earned run average with 167 strikeouts in 181 innings pitched.
 The West Haven club won the Eastern League Championship and Krueger made the AA All-Star Team.